 Manny Fagundes Seaweed Soup Tureen

 Sometimes the best trophies have a great story behind them.
 That’s certainly the case with the Manny Fagundes Seaweed Soup Tureen.
-We featured this trophy’s origins story in a blog post.
+Read more about this trophy’s origins story here >.

 We love seeing these vintage trophies come in and restoring them to their original glory.

-Biro & Sons has created or restored/polished trophies for just about any sport or competition.
+Biro & Sons have created, repaired, restored, and polished trophies for just about any sport or competition.
 We’d love to help you create, maintain, or update yours!